ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab10.md

 *What would you write to output the year of this particular car?

+## What to do with a list of integers

 Let's create a new file called `car_analysis.py'.

-In that file, put this code:

-Now that we see how to look at the data, we might want to actually calculate some things from this data.

-For example:

 In order to be able to answer these types of questions, we need to be able to work with the data in various ways.
 One of our most basis tools is to reduce the data down to a simpler form: for example, instead of a list of dictionaries, just a list of numbers.

-Your task is to write functions that will take as their parameter, `data` and return various things
+Your task is to write functions that will take as their parameter, `cardata` and return various things

 Here is a list of the functions you should write.
 Add each of these to your `car_analysis.py` file.